Brenda Bury

-Brenda Bury (born 1932) is an English professional portrait artist based in Toronto.
+Brenda Bury (born 1932) is an English professional portrait artist who lives in Canada.
 She has painted members of the British Royal Family, the aristocracy, and politicians in the British and Canadian governments.
-She has painted Queen Elizabeth II, Margaret Thatcher and John Diefenbaker.
-Her portrait of Kenneth Tynan is in the National Portrait Gallery, London.
-Bury is married to John Polanyi.

 Early life and education

-Bury was born in Brierley near Barnsley, England in 1932.
+Bury was born in Brierley near Barnsley, South Yorkshire, England in 1932.

 When she was seven years old she won a National Savings painting competition and, at 12, won a youth club painting competition.
+She attended Barnsley High School.

-She later studied Fine Art at the University of Reading with Antony Betts where she received her Bachelor of Fine Arts.
-As a student, she was given brushes originally owned by James McNeill Whistler by a Reading University Professor.
+Bury later studied Fine Art at the University of Reading with J. Anthony Betts, where she received her Bachelor of Fine Arts.
+As a student, she was given brushes originally owned by James McNeill Whistler by a University of Reading Professor.

+Career

+Bury's work is influenced by historic portraiture painters, such as Anthony Van Dyck, Joshua Reynolds and John Singer Sargeant.

+Bury has painted many notable subjects of Great Britain and Canada including Queen Elizabeth II, Margaret Thatcher, John Diefenbaker, Tony Benn, Quintin Hogg, Agnes Benidickson, Guy Charbonneau, Sterling Lyon, Cecil Madden, Lord Mountbatten, Maurice Duplessis, Charles Polanyi, Jeanne Sauvé, Sally Ann Howells and John Napier Turner.

+Her portrait of Kenneth Peacock Tynan is held in the collection of the National Portrait Gallery, London.
+Her portrait of Alfred Edward McVie, when he was Mayor of Barnsley in the 1950s, and his wife is held in the collection of the Barnsley Museums.

+In 1991, Bury held her first public painting performance, completing a painting of Arlene Perly Rae and her eldest daughter Judith.

+Personal life

+Bury is married to Nobel Prize-winning Canadian chemist John Polanyi.
+She moved to Canada in the 1980s and they are based in Toronto.